ProfPAThomas/py-galaxies/docs/jb_pygal/developers/to-do.rst

 Pre-processing development
 --------------------------

 * Write helper routines to convert from other tree formats to py-gal input.
-A version now exists for Millennium trees but the resultant processing generates many odd-looking halos.
+A version now exists for Millennium trees (which does, however, still generate a very few broken graphs).

 Minor structural development
 ----------------------------